irenepsmith/AWSTracker/SNSSampleApp/Readme.md

 ### SnsService class

 The following C# code represents the **SnsService** class.
-This class uses the AWD .NET SNS API to interact with Amazon SNS.
+This class uses the AWS .NET SNS API to interact with Amazon SNS.
 For example, the **subEmail** method uses the email address to subscribe to the Amazon SNS topic.
 Likewise, the **unSubEmail** method unsubscibes from the Amazon SNS topic.
 The **pubTopic** publishes a message.
+The **TranslateBody** method uses the Amazon Translate Service to translate the message if requested by the user.

 ```csharp